 As the clarity grade improves, price increases.
-While VVS diamonds aren’t as expensive as F or IF, they’re more expensive than those with lower clarity.
+While VVS diamonds aren’t as expensive as Flawless, they’re more expensive than those with lower clarity.
 However, a lower clarity grade doesn’t impact beauty.
 If you’re buying a VVS diamond, you’re likely paying extra for no noticeable difference!

 Compare the prices of these three diamonds with different clarity grades.
 The 1.02-ct VVS1 diamond costs $1,700 more than the 1.01-ct SI2 diamond!
 Or, if you go with the 1.10-ct VS1 instead of the VVS1, you’ll get a larger face-up size for $730 less!